Tom Browne (broadcaster): Early radio broadcasting and BBC Radio 1 career

-He began his radio broadcasting career in Denmark in 1965.
-He married a Danish girl and moved to Chiswick in west London and in 1972 was unexpectedly chosen by BBC producer Johnny Beerling to succeed Alan Freeman as presenter of the BBC Radio 1 Sunday afternoon chart show.
+Browne began his radio broadcasting career in Denmark in 1965.
+He married a Danish woman and moved to Chiswick in west London.
+In 1972 he was chosen by BBC producer Johnny Beerling to succeed Alan Freeman as presenter of the BBC Radio 1 Sunday afternoon chart show.
 He presented this show from 1 October 1972 to 26 March 1978.
-Initially the show ran for 3 hours from 4 p.m. to 7 p.m. each Sunday called "Solid Gold Sixty", the first two hours being devoted to new releases and climbers on that week's Radio One playlist.
+Initially the show ran for 3 hours from 4 pm–7 pm each Sunday called "Solid Gold Sixty", the first two hours being devoted to new releases and climbers on that week's Radio One playlist.
 "Solid Gold Sixty" ran from October 1972 to March 1974.
-Bernie Andrews was the producer of these chart shows and Pete Ritzema worked as engineer.

 The first record that Tom Browne played on "Solid Gold 60" at 4.00 pm on Sunday 1 October 1972 was Honky Cat by Elton John.
-The first two hours were broadcast only on Radio 1's medium wave channel, which at that time was 247 metres (1215 kHz) although occasionally local radio stations broadcasting on FM in mono such as BBC Radio London (94.9 MHz) would carry the transmission from 4 - 6pm.
-The previous Sunday chart show, the long running Pick of the Pops with Alan Freeman, aired between 5-7 pm and was broadcast not just on 247m but Radio 2's FM and LW frequencies for the entire show, but the axing of Pick of the Pops, brought a change to the allocation of FM and LW airtime, with Radio 1 losing one of the precious hours of valuable FM and LW for its chart show, as they reverted to Radio 2.
-This was bad news for the numerous parts of the country where reception of Radio 1 on 247m was poor, especially during the dark winter months when AM reception deteriorated.
+The first two hours were broadcast only on Radio 1's medium wave channel, which at that time was 247 metres (1215 kHz) although occasionally local radio stations broadcasting on FM in mono such as BBC Radio London (94.9 MHz) would carry the transmission from 4–6pm.
+The previous Sunday chart show, the long running Pick of the Pops with Alan Freeman, aired between 5–7 pm and was broadcast not just on 247m but Radio 2's FM and LW frequencies for the entire show, but the cancellation of Pick of the Pops, brought a change to the allocation of FM and LW airtime, with Radio 1 losing one of the hours of valuable FM and LW for its chart show, as they reverted to Radio 2.
 From the outset on 1 October 1972, Solid Gold 60's final hour was broadcast on FM and LW as well as on Radio 1 (247m).
 Twenty records were crammed into 60 minutes, plus a verbal countdown.
-Whilst many recordings of the many Top 20s aired between 6-7 survive today, there seem to be few recordings of the first two hours of Solid Gold 60 (4-6pm) which have survived.
-The music used for the introduction of the Top 20 broadcast from 6pm to 7pm on BBC Radio 1, also using BBC Radio 2's FM transmitters on 88-91 MHz, was Brother by the band CCS.
+The music used for the introduction of the Top 20 broadcast from 6pm to 7pm on BBC Radio 1, also using BBC Radio 2's FM transmitters on 88–91 MHz, was Brother by the band CCS.